-29.8.1.1 A player is eligible to become beneficiary if his civilization is adjacent by land to the victim's civilization.

-29.8.1.2 Among the potential beneficiaries, the player with the most unit points in stock is the beneficiary of Tyranny.
-If the victim has the most unit points in stock, or ties with a potential beneficiary for most unit points in stock, this calamity has no effect.
-If there is a tie between potential beneficiaries the victim decides between the tied players who will be the beneficiary.

-29.8.1.3 The beneficiary must then annex a number of the victim's unit points equal to twice the number of cities owned by the victim by replacing the units with tokens from stock.
-These unit points must be annexed from areas within or adjacent (by land or water) to the beneficiary's civilization.
+- 29.8.1.1 A player is eligible to become beneficiary if his civilization is adjacent by land to the victim's civilization.
+A player with no units on the board is always eligible, and the victim is never eligible.
+In case there would be no eligible players, all players but the victim is eligible. - 29.8.1.2 Among the potential beneficiaries, the player with the most unit points in stock is the beneficiary of Tyranny.
+If there is a tie between potential beneficiaries the victim decides between the tied players who will be the beneficiary. - 29.8.1.3 The beneficiary must then annex a number of the victim's unit points equal to twice the number of cities owned by the victim by replacing the units with units from stock.
+If possible these unit points must be annexed from areas within or adjacent (by land or water) to the beneficiary's civilization.
 Each area is annexed in turn, with units previously annexed being used in this determination.
 An area may only be partially annexed if it is not possible to annex all units in that area, and even then the beneficiary must annex as many unit points in the area as possible.

 Example: Egypt is the victim of Tyranny, and Carthage is the beneficiary.
-Carthage therefore gets to annex eight unit points from Egypt since Egypt has four cities in play ($4 \times 2=8$).
+Carthage therefore gets to annex eight unit points from Egypt since Egypt has four cities in play $(4 \times 2=8)$.
 Carthage first selects an area adjacent to his own which holds three Egyptian token and replaces those token with his own.
 With his remaining five unit points he selects an area containing a city, which is adjacent to his newly acquired three token area, and replaces the city with his own from stock.

 - 29.8.1.4 If the victim holds Sculpture (30.44), five less unit points are annexed by the beneficiary. - 29.8.1.5 If the victim holds Monarchy (30.30) or Provincial Empire (30.40), five additional unit points are annexed by the beneficiary for each of these advancements held. - 29.8.1.6 If the beneficiary does not have enough units to make any more annexations the calamity is over.
 Cities cannot be reduced to allow the beneficiary to annex more territories.
-Though unlikely, this could mean the beneficiary is unable to acquire a single area. - 29.8.1.7 If the victim isn't adjacent by land to any other civilization then the calamity has no effect.